How much does a funeral cost?

-Funeral directors from these associations operate under a code of practice and have an established complaints procedure.
+Funeral directors from these self-regulated associations operate under a code of practice and have an established complaints procedure.

 They should respect your choices, give you a full range of options and not put you under pressure to spend more than you can afford.
 If you feel this has happened, you should complain.

 On average, funeral director services cost about £2,200.
 These costs include storing the body, providing the coffin, hearse and staff on the day of the funeral.
 Generally, they won’t cover disbursement costs.